 How to Enjoy Oat Bread

 It also tastes amazing for breakfast.
-You can lightly toast it (if desired) and top it with peanut butter and bananas, smashed avocados, or with a little butter and honey
+You can lightly toast it (if desired) and top it with peanut butter and bananas, smashed avocados, or a little butter and honey

 You can also top it with jam or enjoy plain.
 The possibilities are endless.
 Enjoy!